htc-class/homework-site/src/markdown-pages/year-3/week-15.md

-  - The work should not be done right inside the function in index.ts -- rather, the `req.body` should be passed as an _input_ to a new _route responder_ which returns a status and some json, so it is tesable.
+  - The work should not be done right inside the function in index.ts -- rather, the `req.body` should be passed as an _input_ to a new _route responder_ which returns a status and some json, so it is testable.
   - The route responder should be fully tested, including all of the error states, like invalid json, user already exists, database borks unexpectedly, etc.